Hong Kong pro-democracy media tycoon Jimmy Lai arrested under new national security law - KTVZ

 Hong Kong pro-democracy media tycoon Jimmy Lai arrested under new national security law

-A Hong Kong media tycoon known for his support of the city’s pro-democracy movement and criticism of China has been arrested under the new security law imposed on the city last month, which bans “collusion with foreign forces.”
+Hong Kong media tycoon Jimmy Lai, known for his support of the city’s pro-democracy movement and criticism of China, has been arrested on suspicion of “colluding” with foreign forces, according to local police.

-Jimmy Lai was arrested early Monday, according to his business partner Mark Simon.
-Apple Daily, a pro-democracy tabloid owned by Lai, reported that the tycoon’s son had already been detained.
+The offense was created by a new national security law imposed on the city by Beijing last month.
+Lai’s business partner Mark Simon said the tycoon was arrested early Monday.

-The Hong Kong Police Force said in a statement Monday that seven people aged between 39 and 72 were arrested on charges, including collusion with foreign forces to endanger national security, and conspiracy to commit fraud.
-The police statement did not name any individual, but a spokesman told CNN that Lai was among them.
+Seven men in all, aged between 39 and 72, were arrested, according to a police statement, on charges including collusion with foreign forces to endanger national security, and conspiracy to commit fraud.
+The statement did not name any individual, but a spokesman told CNN that Lai was among them and that he had been arrested on suspicion of collusion.

+The “police investigation is still underway, and we cannot rule out the possibility that more people will be arrested,” it added.

 According to public broadcaster RTHK, those arrested include several top executives at Apple Daily — potentially a major blow to the newspaper’s operations in the city.